Family and Genealogy

 New York, NY 10007

-Repository of vital records including birth, marriage, and death records for the five boroughs.
-Specific date ranges can be found on their website.
-Collections also include tax photographs, municipal records, Board of Education records etc.
+Information and online application forms for obtaining birth, marriage and death records for the five boroughs.
+Collections also include tax photographs, Mayors’ papers, City Council records, Board of Education records, etc.

 Kings County Surrogate’s Court